pranjalrmcf/Deep-Learning-projects/CNN/Image classification/model/README.md

 ## Results

-The README should be updated with actual results after running the model, including:
 - Final training and testing accuracy (89%, 82%)
 - Loss and accuracy plots![Screenshot 2024-06-25 153423](https://github.com/pranjalrmcf/Deep-Learning-projects/assets/68674726/0a34c2c1-c2e7-424d-b734-eb2e552358c3)
 - Any insights or observations from the training process

 ## Future Improvements

-Potential areas for improvement or expansion of the project could be listed here, such as:
 - Experimenting with different model architectures
 - Implementing data augmentation techniques
 - Fine-tuning hyperparameters
 - Expanding to more classes or larger datasets

-This summary provides an overview of the project structure and key components.
-You may want to add more specific details about your dataset, any preprocessing steps, or particular challenges and solutions you encountered during the project.